PdxCodeGuild/Full-Stack-Day-Class/notes/django-admin.md

 ```

 It seems to be picky that your password is secure.
-Feel free to use the password `brassmonkey` for your practice problems.
+Feel free to use the username:password `admin:brassmonkey` for your practice problems.

 ## 3. Register Models